-Origin has 46% male (a decrease of 2% from last year) and 54% female (an increase of 2% from last year) colleagues.
+Origin has 46% male and 54% female colleagues (the same split as in 2018).
 They are spread across the pay bands, which for our reporting are split across four quartiles: this is where all the salaries – men and women – are sorted by size and divided into equal quarters.
 Origin has to publish the percentage of men and women in each quarter:

 This shows we have more men in the highest paid quartile of jobs and more women in the lowest paid quartile.